The Foggy Bottom Association History Project

 and GW in discussions about preserving the House.
 See FBA ANC letter 3.12.2021 below.

-I Streets in mid-June.
-The FBA has sent a letter to GW President LeBlanc requesting that the House be preserved,
+July UPDATE: Despite our letters to the ANC and GW President LeBlanc requesting that the House be preserved,

-at least in the short term – Waggaman GW Letter 5.21.2021 below.
+at least in the short term – GW intends to proceed with the demolition.
 If you want to let GW know what you think,